tianhao-ai/Detecting-Machine-Generated-Text-COMP90051-2023S1-Project-1/README.md

 --- | --- |
 LGBM | 76% |
 GRU | 73% |
-Transformer | 81% |

-(Note: The result of GRU and Transformer are submitted after the competition is ended, which is aims to find a better way to finish this project)
+(Note: The result of GRU are submitted after the competition is ended, which is aims to find a better way to finish this project)

 Then we would delve deeper into the model part, we start from LGBM.